BohemianCodes/100-days-of-code/log.md

 **Thoughts**: I know I am supposed to actually code myself every day, but I can't commit to that always.
 As long as I have a full time job and return home drained, I am happy I am able to follow and understand some of the basics of JavaScript.

-**Link to course**
+**Link to course**:
-Programming Foundations: Fundamentals by Simon Allardice https://www.lynda.com/Programming-Foundations-tutorials/Foundations-Programming-Fundamentals/83603-2.html
+- Programming Foundations: Fundamentals by Simon Allardice https://www.lynda.com/Programming-Foundations-tutorials/Foundations-Programming-Fundamentals/83603-2.html

 <!--### Day 1: June 27, Monday